JoeMoon1506

 Role: First-team experience and future leadership

 His Composure of 15 is a major standout, especially for a young midfielder.
-That kind of calmness is difficult to teach.
-He also has Teamwork of 12, Work Rate of 12 and Balance of 13, giving him a strong base to build from.
+That kind of calmness is difficult to teach, and it feels particularly valuable in a role that requires patience, security and good decision-making under pressure.
+Teamwork of 12, Work Rate of 12 and Balance of 13 also give him a strong base to build from.

 Key Fact: Ireland U17 international developed entirely within Cork’s academy system.